SumaiyaBanu15/Connect_Trip/README.md

 # Getting Started with Create React App
- This Project is live at `https://travel-frontend-virid.vercel.app/`
+ This project is live on `https://travel-frontend-mu.vercel.app/`

 ## Available Scripts